MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-11-Representation-Others-Before-United-States-Patent-Trademark-Office/subpart-C-Investigations-Disciplinary-Proceedings-Jurisdiction-Sanctions-Investigations-Proceedings/section-11.39.md

 (2) In an extraordinary situation where the USPTO Director deems that justice requires review.

-(f) *Stays pending review of interlocutory order.* If the OED Director or a respondent seeks review of an interlocutory order of a hearing officer under paragraph (b)(2) of this section, any time period set by the hearing officer for taking action shall not be stayed unless ordered by the USPTO Director or the hearing officer.
+(f) *Stays pending review of interlocutory order.* If the OED Director or a respondent seeks review of an interlocutory order of a hearing officer under paragraph (e)(2) of this section, any time period set by the hearing officer for taking action shall not be stayed unless ordered by the USPTO Director or the hearing officer.

 (g) The hearing officer shall engage in no *ex parte* discussions with any party on the merits of the complaint, beginning with appointment and ending when the final agency decision is issued.

+[73 FR 47689, Aug.
+14, 2008, as amended at 86 FR 28461, May 26, 2021]